Volunteer-Tech/.github/profile/README.md

 ​We focus on creating future leaders by inspiring and empowering youth to help them create an impact on thier community through the use of technology and research.
 We inspire them to build a better future not only for themselves but also for the rest of the world.

+### Volunteer with Us

+If you want to work with us as a volunteer and leave your mark on empowering others through technology and research, Kindly [Join Us](https://volunteer-tech.com/Become-A-Volunteer).

+To get to know us better, head over to our [official website](https://volunteer-tech.com/).